DataByVirginia/fedex_practice_project/README.md

   **Encapsulation** ensures that critical data is kept private and only accessed through controlled methods.
 The weight of the package, for example, is private, so it cannot be modified directly.
 Instead, a setter method checks that only valid numbers are assigned.
 This prevents errors like negative weights or non-numeric input.

   **Inheritance** prevents repeating the same code for different delivery types.
 Instead of writing separate logic for each one, a parent class called Delivery is created, and GroundDelivery, AirDelivery, DroneDelivery, and PigeonDelivery inherit from it.
-Each delivery type only has to define its own cost formula, while the rest of the structure remains the same.
+Each delivery type defines a distinct cost formula, while the rest of the structure remains the same.

   **Polymorphism** allows one variable to take on different forms.
-This project's delivery variable can represent different delivery types depending on user selection.
+Depending on user selection, this project's delivery variable can represent different delivery types.
 This means the same method call works for all delivery types without needing separate if-else blocks in multiple places.
 If a new delivery method needs to be added, it can extend Delivery and work with the existing code without changing other program parts.

-  **Abstraction** is used to simplify the design by making Delivery an abstract class.
+  **Abstraction** simplifies the design by making Delivery an abstract class.
 This means it provides a general structure but does not define the specific cost calculations.
-Those details are left to the individual delivery types.
-The user does not need to know how cost is calculated internally, only that they will receive a final price.
+The individual delivery types determine those details.
+The user does not need to know how costs are calculated internally; they only need to know that they will receive a final price.

 __How to Run the Project__
 - Clone the repository using git clone followed by the GitHub URL
-- Open the project in VS Code, IntelliJ, or Eclipse
+- Open the project in VS Code, IntelliJ, or Eclipse (ensure JOptionPane
 - Run MainClass.java